bentogomes19/TimerApp-Kotlin/README.md

 * December 9th -> Integration of Realtime Database (Firebase)

-* The user can create an name for the timer.
+* The user can create a name for the timer.

 * The Button history shows the history of all timers created by the user.